 - 2023 call is now closed -

-This fellowship starts in the context of the International Year of Plant Health (IYPH) and is dedicated to Dr. Jens-Georg Unger, a reputed professional in Plant Health who passed away much too early.
+This fellowship started in 2021 in the context of the International Year of Plant Health (IYPH) and is dedicated to Dr. Jens-Georg Unger, a reputed professional in Plant Health who passed away much too early.
 Jens was known for his energy and enthusiasm in protecting plants and his cooperative attitude to reach a mutual understanding on key elements and visions in European and International plant health work.
 This fellowship will allow his contribution to international work in plant health and his encouragement of younger colleagues from a wide range of countries to continue by promoting international cooperation in Plant Health.

 To enable plant health professionals from the EPPO region to gain international working experience in plant health in another country or organisation through a secondment.
 This fellowship is meant for plant health professionals working in plant health in the early or middle stage of their careers.
 This fellowship would increase their ability to contribute in the long term to international cooperation for the protection of plant health.

 The fellowship will increase the experience and widens the international views of the plant health professional which is valuable for the professional and for the employer.
 The professional will increase his/her capabilities in terms of contributing from the national perspective to international discussions and be able to better understand and explain the national consequences of international decisions.
 This will contribute to better integration of the national context into the international context and vice versa.